Standish Community High School provides for the needs of every student to ensure they meet their true potential in the five years they are with us.

 - 1:1 work – Confidential support for students on a range of issues for example: personal family issues, self-harm, bereavement and loss.
 Student Services staff liaise with appropriate outside agencies in supporting students and families during times of vulnerability.

-- For students with additional needs, the following are based in Student Services when in school: Educational Psychologist, Sensory Support Services, EMAS, Occupational Therapists, Physiotherapists, Wigan Family Welfare, Wigan Careers Service etc. The Learning Support Assistants also use the department to work with students individually or in small groups.
+- For students with additional needs, the following are based in Student Services when in school: Educational Psychologist, Sensory Support Services, EMAS, Occupational Therapists, Physiotherapists, Wigan Family Welfare, TESS (Wigan Council) etc. The Learning Support Assistants also use the department to work with students individually or in small groups.

 Staff